EpsilonSolutions/netscaler-command-reference/docs/audit/audit-syslogaction/audit-syslogaction.md

 Time zone used for date and timestamps in the logs.
 Supported settings are:
 * GMT_TIME.
 Coordinated Universal time.
 * LOCAL_TIME.
-Use the server?s timezone setting.
+Use the server's timezone setting.
 Possible values: GMT_TIME, LOCAL_TIME

 <b>userDefinedAuditlog</b>